Sétif and Guelma massacre: Effects on modern Algerian–French relations

-In February 2005, Hubert Colin de Verdière, France's ambassador to Algeria, formally apologized for the massacre, calling it an "inexcusable tragedy".
+In February 2005, Hubert Colin de Verdière, France's ambassador to Algeria, formally apologised for the massacre, calling it an "inexcusable tragedy".
 His statement was described as "the most explicit comments by the French state on the massacre".

 In 2017, French presidential candidate, Emmanuel Macron considered colonialism as "a crime against humanity".
 On 8 May 2020, Algerian President, Abdelmadjid Tebboune, decided to commemorate the day at the 75th anniversary of the massacre.

 In popular culture

 The Algerian cinema, an industry where war movies are popular, depicted the massacres more than once.
-When Outside the Law by Rachid Bouchareb was nominated for Best Picture in the 2010 Cannes Film Festival, French Pied-Noirs, Harkis and war veterans demonstrated against the film being shown in French cinemas, accusing it of distorting reality.
+When Outside the Law by Rachid Bouchareb was nominated for Best Picture in the 2010 Cannes Film Festival, French pieds-noirs, Harkis and war veterans demonstrated against the film being shown in French cinemas, accusing it of distorting reality.

 Héliopolis, a 2021 film directed by Djafar Gacem about the massacre, was selected as the Algerian entry for the Best International Feature Film at the 94th Academy Awards.